Soto-J/front-end-mentor-challenges/stats-preview-card-component/README.md

 ### Continued development

-I plan on returning to this challenge when i have a better understanding of how images behave in flexbox.
+-   I plan on returning to this challenge when i have a better understanding of how images behave in flexbox.

+-   Remaster challenge
+    -   Had difficulties resizing image.

 ## Author